What is YWAM?

 - Spiritual Warfare

-Check out our DTS in Short blog posts for an inside look at what you’ll be learning.
+Check out our YWAM DTS blog posts for an inside look at what you’ll be learning.

 We’ll send out a thorough packing list, as well as other helpful information, after you’ve applied.
 (You can also download a packing list now.)
 In the meantime, bear in mind that you’ll be sharing space with others, so don’t feel the need to bring your entire wardrobe.
 You’ll have access to laundry facilities in your home and stores are easily accessible if you forget anything.